Starting Over at 40: A Roadmap from Zero to Hero

 How to Change Your Financial Situation

-Over 60% of Americans are living paycheck to paycheck.
-It’s a tough pill to swallow living in the wealthiest country on Earth.
-But, while we can’t change the financial lives of everyone, it doesn’t have to be this way for you.
+Over 60% of Americans live paycheck to paycheck.
+Living in the wealthiest country on Earth makes that a tough pill to swallow.
+But while we can’t change everyone’s financial lives, it doesn’t have to be this way for you.

 1. Self Assessment

-It all starts with a financial assessment (do you see a theme here?), use the self-assessment PDF, print it out, and take some time filling it in.
-Your financial situation is complex, and you can’t analyze it all in your head; you need to get it on paper.
+It all starts with a financial assessment (do you see a theme here?).
+Use a financial self-assessment, print it out, and take some time filling it out.
+Your financial situation is complex, and you can’t analyze it all in your head; you must get it on paper.

 2. Write Down What You Want